shivaneshlal/moodle-block_mycourse/README.md

 # My Course #

-This plugin is a redesign of the Moodle course overview block.
+This plugin block is a redesign of the Moodle course overview block.
 It organizes courses into corresponding years based on the course start date.

 ## TODO: